WMD-group/MacroDensity/README.md

 ### On Site Potential

 This example is for calculating the potential at the sites of a certain atomic nucleus, for example the O nuclei in an oxide.
-This on-site potential calculated this way is equivalent to a Madelung potential and can be useful for predicting electron energy levels (see http://pubs.acs.org/doi/abs/10.1021/ar400115x for details).
+This on-site potential calculated this way is equivalent to a Madelung potential and can be useful for predicting electron energy levels (see [this publication](http://pubs.acs.org/doi/abs/10.1021/ar400115x) for details).

 The input lines to edit are :